Skip to content

 Example: A worker using a medium pneumatic breaker at 18 m/s²:

-At 18 m/s², this worker hits the action value in just over a minute of trigger time.
+At 18 m/s², this worker hits the action value in under ten minutes of trigger time and the legal limit in just over half an hour.
 That's not unusual for heavy breaking work — which is why breaker tasks need careful scheduling and rotation.

 Why Trigger Time Is Not Shift Time